Vesta: The Roman Goddess of the Home and the Hearth

 Soon after, the handmaiden gave birth to two healthy twins.
 Tarchetius decided to meddle for the last time and ordered his right-hand man to murder the babies.

 However, the right-hand man carried the babies out to the river Tiber and left them in the hands of Tyche, the goddess of Chance.
-You guessed it right, these twins were none other than Romulus and Remus, the first of whom would go on to found the city of Rome and become its first legendary king.
+These twins were none other than Romulus and Remus, the first of whom would go on to found the city of Rome and become its first legendary king.

 Priapus’ Advance